afeiship/try-it-editor-offline/README.md

-# Try It Editor Offline
+# try-it-editor-offline

-This is a wysiwyg "live" offline html editor.
+> This is a wysiwyg "live" offline html editor.
 It is derived from [Try It Editor v3.3](http://www.learningslack.com/html/tryitfb35.html?filename=tryhtml_default) and [Try It Editor v3.5](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_default).

 It uses:
  - Fontello fonts